EsGeh/rtes-synchronome-project/doc/1_system-design.md

 ## Resources

-*Remarks:*
-Buffers are used to decouple read and write access.
-The practical implementation (Queue, Ringbuffer,...) is yet to be decided upon.
-The behaviour of the chosen mechanism, (ie. read blocking if empty, write blocks if full) will impose dependencies between services and might impact timing constraints.
+Queues are used to decouple read and write access.
+These are implemented as ringbuffers in user space.
+A read operation blocks on a semaphore, until the next element is available.

 - Camera: repeatedly sampled to acquire frames
 - Select State:
-- Qa: buffer of frames acquired from the camera
+- Qa: buffer of frames acquired from the camera with timestamps (from the linux system clock) attached
 - Qs: buffer of selected frames
 - Qrgb: buffer of selected frames in rgb format